 The first of the flash shots of the night.

-With these pictures taken Sam was then added into the pictures to give the effect of a railroader working with his engine and crew.
+After that, Sam, one of the museum's volunteers, joined the pictures to give the effect of a railroader working with his engine and crew.

 The asphalt surface was hosed down.